semaphoreci/docs/docs/reference/deployment-targets-yaml-reference.md

 The Deployment Targets YAML reference explains the YAML grammar used for configuring deployment targets.
-These targets enable the enforcement of strict conditions for initiating pipelines and control access to specific promoted pipelines or git references (branches and tags).
+These targets enable the enforcement of strict conditions for triggering pipeline promotions.
+Those conditions allow you to restrict **who** (person or a role) can trigger a promotion and on **which git reference** (branch, tag, and/or pull request).

 By integrating promotions with Deployment Targets, you can establish secure Continuous Deployment pipelines that seamlessly align with your current setup.